ebxc-7s13/afisnet-oral-cancer-screening/README.md

 ## Notes on Naming

-The model registry key `CAFNet_Hybrid` in the code corresponds to the architecture named **AFiS-Net** in the manuscript (the registry key is preserved so that trained deployment checkpoints, which store the backbone name, remain loadable).
+The model registry key `AFiSNet` in the code is the architecture named **AFiS-Net** (Autofluorescence Intelligent Screening Network) in the manuscript; the hyphenated form is used in prose and the unhyphenated form is the code identifier.
 Likewise, `NextViT_Small` and `CoAtNet0` are the "Transformer" and "Conv–attention" models of the paper's cross-validation table.

 ## Citation